DustinGrau/DuluthTheatre/docs/lighting-techlab.md

 **Important Note**

-Do not patch both manual channels and a fixture profile to the same DMX addresses.
+You cannot patch both manual channels and a fixture profile to the same DMX addresses.
 Choose one method:

 * Manual patching for learning fundamentals
 * Fixture profiles for practical operation